moquality/docs_old/docs/docs/notifications/gitbot/getting-started.md

 * GitHub accounts & respository: In order to use Gitbot, you will, of course, need to have created a [GitHub account](https://github.com/join) and a [repository](https://github.com/new).
 * MoQuality account: Gitbot will need to link your GitHub account to your MoQuality account, which you can create [here](https://app.moquality.com/signup).
-* MoQuality app: For the purpose of test status notifications for a new version of your app, ensure that you have already uploaded the first version of your app through the [MoQuality website](https://app.moquality.com/).
+* MoQuality app: For the purpose of receiving test status notifications for a new version of your app, ensure that you have already uploaded the first version of your app through the [MoQuality website](https://app.moquality.com/).

 ## Installation